BOARD OF DIRECTORS

 Alistair has served as a staff worker with the Tertiary Students Christian Fellowship, and done postgraduate study on the theology of vocation and work.
 He authored Where's God on Monday?, SoulPurpose: Making a Difference in Life and Work and Just Decisions: Christians Ethics Go to Work.
-He is the founding director of Faith at Work, New Zealand (www.faithatwork.org.nz), has been employed as a mission consultant with the Baptist Churches of New Zealand and participated in the Lausanne Committee's Marketplace Ministry Issue Group.
+He was the founding director of the former Faith at Work, New Zealand, has been employed as a mission consultant with the Baptist Churches of New Zealand and participated in the Lausanne Committee's Marketplace Ministry Issue Group.

 Alistair is married to Alison and involved with South West Baptist Church.
 They have two adult children, Catherine and Christopher, and also two lovely granddaughters Ruby and Rylee.
 Alistair enjoys playing guitar and blues harp with a band, armchair rugby and the odd round of golf (with an emphasis on the odd!).

-Gordon Preece is the Director of Ethos: EA Centre for Christianity and Society.
+Gordon Preece is the Director of Ethos: Evangelical Alliance Centre for Christianity & Society, and Senior Policy Officer, Catholic Social Services Victoria.
 Church-wise Gordon was a youth worker, assistant minister and rector at several Anglican churches in Sydney and is now part-time Vicar at Yarraville Anglican in Melbourne.
-He is also currently an ethics consultant for Christian Super, the Sustainable Fund of the Year in 2008 and Infinity Award winner teaches ethics for Ridley Melbourne and business ethics for the School of Applied Finance at Macquarie University.
 Previously, he lectured at Morling Baptist College Sydney and was Director of the Centre for Applied Christian Ethics at Ridley Melbourne and Director of Macquarie Christian Studies Institute.

 Most recently Gordon was Executive Director of Urban Seed, a ministry of hospitality and advocacy for marginalised and homeless people based behind Collins St Baptist, Melbourne.
 Gordon is an international leader in the field of workplace theology and ethics, being on the executive committee of the Theology of Work Project and also theological consultant to the Marketplace Ministry Stream of the Lausanne Congress on World Evangelization.
 He has a passion for exegeting Scripture and culture and equipping Christians for their life in the world.
 He is author/editor of 12 books and of Zadok Perspectives.